Islamic State tightens grip on village near Mosul after defeat

 The campaign to retake Mosul from the militants was launched last October by a 100,000-strong alliance of Iraqi government units, Kurdish Peshmerga fighters and Shi'ite militias, with a U.S.-led coalition providing key air and ground support.

-Abadi's government in Iraq now faces a difficult task managing the sectarian tensions which enabled Islamic State to gain supporters in the country among fellow Sunnis who say they were marginalized by the Shi'ite-led government.
+Abadi's government in Iraq now faces a difficult task managing the sectarian tensions which enabled Islamic State to gain supporters in the country among fellow Sunnis, who say they were marginalized by the Shi'ite-led government.

 The U.S.-led coalition warned that victory in Mosul did not mark the end of the group's global threat.

-"Now it is time for all Iraqis to unite to ensure ISIS (Islamic State) is defeated across the rest of Iraq and that the conditions that led to the rise of ISIS in Iraq are not allowed to return again," Lieutenant General Stephen J. Townsend said in a statement.
+"Now it is time for all Iraqis to unite to ensure ISIS (Islamic State) is defeated across the rest of Iraq and that the conditions that led to the rise of ISIS in Iraq are not allowed to return again," Townsend said in a statement on Monday.

-(Writing by Michael Georgy; Editing by Gareth Jones)
+Writing by Michael Georgy; Additional reporting by Idrees Ali and Phil Stewart in Washington; Editing by Gareth Jones and James Dalgleish